 Designing and implementing the multi-agency "People's Gateway" concept originated to support Croydon residents impacted by welfare reforms introduced in 2013.
 Building on the success of our multiagency response to welfare reform and our Family Resilience Service, we want to broaden our whole family, holistic, early intervention and prevention focused approach to these groups.
-We successfully supported 785 families identified as having complex needs.
+Of the 785 families identified as troubled families, 673 have "turned round" (as at September 2014)

-- Develop intensive family support that reduces offending behaviour, non-attendance at school, worklessness and tackles domestic violence: - Embed a consistent and holistic approach to our contact with individuals and families through our multi-agency partenership; - Strengthen joint working to ensure individuals and families are identified and supported at key crisis trigger points to increase financial stability and increase independence and reduce demand and costs; - Reduce the number of people who present to services repeatedly through joint working, identifying support needs and a systemic approach; - Enhance our support to care leavers to improve their financial stability; - Reduce the barrier of unsuitable housing as a reason preventing a child from returning home; - Develop a Local Family Offer to strengthen parent / co-parent relationships; - Support Best Start Children's Centres to reach more vulnerable families; - Initiate joint working to reduce the number of young people classed as not in employment, education or training; - Increase in the number of 16/17 year olds presenting as homeless who return to live at home; and - Implement the CAMHS Local Transformation Plan to improve the emotional wellbeing and mental health of children and young people in the borough.
+- Develop intensive family support that reduces offending behaviour, nonattendance at school, worklessness and tackles domestic violence - Across our multi-agency partnership embed a consistent, holistic approach to our contact with individuals and families - Strengthen joint working to ensure individuals and families are identified and supported at key crisis trigger points to increase financial stability and increase independence and reduce demand and costs - Reduce the number of people who present to services repeatedly through joint working, identifying support needs and a systemic approach - Enhance our support to care leavers to improve their financial stability - Reduce the barrier of unsuitable housing as a reason preventing a child from returning home

+- Developing a Local Family Offer to strengthen parent / co-parent relationships - Support Best Start Children's Centres to reach more vulnerable families - Initiate joint working to reduce the number of young people classed as not in employment, education or training - Increase in the number of 16/17 year olds presenting as homeless who return to live at home

-- Individuals and families will be resilient and have increased their financial stability; - Increased focus on prevention and opportunities for earlier intervention, that is joined-up between services; - Housing will no longer be a barrier to returning a child home; and - Fewer people will repeatedly present to services.
+- Individuals and families will be resilient and have increased their financial stability - Increased focus on prevention and opportunities for earlier intervention, that is joined-up between services - Housing will no longer be a barrier to returning a child home - Fewer people will repeatedly present to services